User's X banner image

 Some pickup lines for you

-• Are you a supernova?
-Because you light up my universe.
+• Are you the Moon?
+Because you light up my darkest nights.

 Illustration image - Your (un)funny joke